MichaelLLi/InterpretableMC/README.md

 # Interpretable Matrix Completion

-This is the code respoitory for the paper "Interpretable Matrix Completion: A Discrete Optimization Approach".
+This is the code repository for the paper "Interpretable Matrix Completion: A Discrete Optimization Approach".

 ## Synthetic Experiments